bowmanjd/vimtalk/slides/presentation.md

 - `O` (open new line above) new line above current
 - `<Esc>` returns to normal mode

+Notes:

+Vim doesn't start in insert mode, but you can get there with these keys. (read keys)

 |||

 <!-- .slide: data-background-image="assets/bob-ross-normal.jpg" data-background-size="contain"  -->

+Notes:

+A painter does do a lot, though, with the brush _off_ the canvas.
+In Vim, this is called "normal mode"

 |||